marc825/netatmo-exporter/README.md

 Simple [prometheus](https://prometheus.io) exporter for getting sensor values [NetAtmo](https://www.netatmo.com) sensors into prometheus.

-**This is a fork of the original [netatmo-exporter](https://github.com/exzz/netatmo-exporter)** **This is work so no guarantees are given that this works as expected.
+**This is a fork of the original [netatmo-exporter](https://github.com/exzz/netatmo-exporter)**

+**This is work so no guarantees are given that this works as expected.
 Use at your own risk.**

+Goal of this fork is to extend the original netatmo-exporter with additional features and optimize it for my personal use-cases.
+If you are looking for the original project, please visit the link above.

+## Features

+This fork includes all features of the original netatmo-exporter plus the following:
+- Added monitoring for Netatmo HomeCoach/AirCare devices
+- Enable/Disable monitoring for Weather and HomeCoach via environment variables
+- Combined debug handler for Weather and HomeCoach data

 ## Installation